 If you consult anything (books, academic papers, internet resources, people not in your group) when working on the assignments, note this in your submission.
 We encourage outside learning but expect you to not seek out specific details about a solution -- anything submitted should be considered your own work.
 Similarly, you are expected to not publish or otherwise share your solutions at any point (even after the class is over).
 If you are unsure about what is allowed, please ask the course staff.

-The midterm exam will be held in class on TBA.
+The midterm exam will be held in class on February 13th.
 The midterm is closed-book, but you may use a double-sided cheat sheet (letter-size).